HK690/Encrption-Decryption/README.md

 A Simple Encryption Decryption Program In Python.
 The Program is made in VS Code.
+It allow user to choose Encryption and Decryption then accept user Input.

 Steps:
 1. You Need to Create a Virtual Environment in The folder where the program is or any desire location.